mogtofu33/gitlab-ci-drupal/local/README.md

-# Local testing that simulate Gitlab-CI
+# Local testing simulating Gitlab-CI

 This is a Docker stack to help run the tests locally to debug Gitlab-CI.

+This is a **WIP** and there is no support on this for now.